yuanhu2435/neural-compressor/_sources/README.md.txt

 **Get Started**

 * [APIs](docs/api-introduction.md) explains Intel® Neural Compressor's API.
-* [Transform](docs/transform.md) introduces how to utilize Intel® Neural Compressor's built-in data processing and how to develop a custom data processing method.
+* [Transform](docs/transform.md) introduces how to utilize Neural Compressor's built-in data processing and how to develop a custom data processing method.
-* [Dataset](docs/dataset.md) introduces how to utilize Intel® Neural Compressor's built-in dataset and how to develop a custom dataset.
+* [Dataset](docs/dataset.md) introduces how to utilize Neural Compressor's built-in dataset and how to develop a custom dataset.
-* [Metric](docs/metric.md) introduces how to utilize Intel® Neural Compressor's built-in metrics and how to develop a custom metric.
+* [Metric](docs/metric.md) introduces how to utilize Neural Compressor's built-in metrics and how to develop a custom metric.
-* [Tutorial](docs/tutorial.md) provides comprehensive instructions on how to utilize Intel® Neural Compressor's features with examples.
+* [Tutorial](docs/tutorial.md) provides comprehensive instructions on how to utilize Neural Compressor's features with examples.
-* [Examples](/examples) are provided to demonstrate the usage of Intel® Neural Compressor in different frameworks: TensorFlow, PyTorch, MXNet, and ONNX Runtime.
+* [Examples](/examples) are provided to demonstrate the usage of Neural Compressor in different frameworks: TensorFlow, PyTorch, MXNet, and ONNX Runtime.
-* [UX](docs/ux.md) is a web-based system used to simplify Intel® Neural Compressor usage.
+* [Intel® Neural Compressor Bench](docs/bench.md) is a web-based system used to simplify Intel® Neural Compressor usage.
 * [Intel oneAPI AI Analytics Toolkit Get Started Guide](https://software.intel.com/content/www/us/en/develop/documentation/get-started-with-ai-linux/top.html) explains the AI Kit components, installation and configuration guides, and instructions for building and running sample apps.
 * [AI and Analytics Samples](https://github.com/oneapi-src/oneAPI-samples/tree/master/AI-and-Analytics) includes code samples for Intel oneAPI libraries.

 **Deep Dive**

 * [Quantization](docs/Quantization.md) are processes that enable inference and training by performing computations at low-precision data types, such as fixed-point integers.
-Intel® Neural Compressor supports Post-Training Quantization ([PTQ](docs/PTQ.md)) with [different quantization capabilities](docs/backend_quant.md) and Quantization-Aware Training ([QAT](docs/QAT.md)).
+Neural Compressor supports Post-Training Quantization ([PTQ](docs/PTQ.md)) with [different quantization capabilities](docs/backend_quant.md) and Quantization-Aware Training ([QAT](docs/QAT.md)).
 Note that ([Dynamic Quantization](docs/dynamic_quantization.md)) currently has limited support.
 * [Pruning](docs/pruning.md) provides a common method for introducing sparsity in weights and activations.
+* [Knowledge Distillation](docs/distillation.md) provides a common method for distilling knowledge from teacher model to student model.
+* [Distributed Training](docs/distributed.md) introduces how to leverage Horovod to do multi-node training in Intel® Neural Compressor to speed up the training time.
-* [Benchmarking](docs/benchmark.md) introduces how to utilize the benchmark interface of Intel® Neural Compressor.
+* [Benchmarking](docs/benchmark.md) introduces how to utilize the benchmark interface of Neural Compressor.
 * [Mixed precision](docs/mixed_precision.md) introduces how to enable mixed precision, including BFP16 and int8 and FP32, on Intel platforms during tuning.
 * [Graph Optimization](docs/graph_optimization.md) introduces how to enable graph optimization for FP32 and auto-mixed precision.
 * [Model Conversion](docs/model_conversion.md) introduces how to convert TensorFlow QAT model to quantized model running on Intel platforms.